isomerpages/moe-greendalesec/index.md

       subtitle: Greendale secondary school
       id: infopic
-      description: Find out how we cultivate growing hearts & growing minds anchored in CTS-Collaboration,Thinking&SafetyWatch this video to see what makes Greendale grow & glow!
+      description: Find out how we cultivate growing hearts & growing minds anchored in CTS-Collaboration,Thinking&Safety.Watch this video to see what makes Greendale grow & glow!
       button: Watch Principal's Address
       url: /about/school-videos/p-address-open-house-2024/